Bilge Pump (band)

 Bilge Pump are an English rock band that formed in Leeds in the mid-1990s, featuring Joe O'Sullivan, Emlyn Jones and Neil Turpin.

+Career

-Bilge Pump's style is post-punk with avant garde and free-jazz influences.
+Bilge Pump's style is post-punk with avant garde and free jazz influences.
 Early on, the NME described Bilge Pump's sound as "unlistenable guff".
-They have since had various releases on Gringo Records, Troubleman Unlimited and Unlabel, and members have been involved with artists such as Enablers, Yann Tiersen, Polaris, Felix, Chris Corsano, HiM.
+They have since had various releases on Gringo Records, Troubleman Unlimited and Unlabel, and members have been involved with artists such as Enablers, Yann Tiersen, Polaris, Felix, Chris Corsano, and HiM.

 Bilge Pump recorded several John Peel Sessions, and received enough votes to be 95th on the list for ATP vs The Fans 2009.
-Since their inception, they have played with (among many others) Lightning Bolt, The Mars Volta, Hella, Foals and Les Savy Fav.
+They have played with Lightning Bolt, The Mars Volta, Hella, Foals and Les Savy Fav.

+Indefinite break and Objections

+Bilge Pump went on an indefinite break in 2021.
+Shortly after this Turpin and O'Sullivan teamed up with bassist/vocalist Claire Adams to form Objections.